vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/vaisheShika-sUtrANi_moise_thITe/1_Introduction_to_Indian_philosophy_and_VaisheShika.md

 4

-24 * Introduction to Indian philosophy and Vaiśeṣika* philosophy of nature incompatible with any religious and theological concerns.
+philosophy of nature incompatible with any religious and theological concerns.
 86

 Liberation in Vaiśeṣika is gnostic, centred primarily on an essentialist ontological knowledge of all 6 categories \(padārtha\), including the substance soul \(ātman\).